gadsc/andrewaguiar.github.io/_posts/2015-10-13-ruby-how-to-store-and-load-env-variables-in-dev.md

 ---
 layout: post
-title: "How to store and load ENV variables in dev "
+title: "Ruby - How to store and load ENV variables in dev "
 ---

 It is very common to use an env variable in ours projects, specialy when we are using Docker or Heroku.
 In this case several configurations will be done using ENV vars.